 Identity Crisis1 of 13

-Brandon Routh as Superman, Tom Welling as Superman, Kevin Conroy as an older Bruce Wayne, Burt Ward as ... got to be Dick Grayson at this point, right?
+Brandon Routh as Superman, Tom Welling as Superman, Kevin Conroy as an older Bruce Wayne, Burt Ward as Dick Grayson...

-Warner Bros. the CW and Greg Berlanti seem intent on fulfilling every DC fangirl and fanboy's holiday wishes this December in the Arrowverse "Crisis on Infinite Earths" crossover.
+Warner Bros. the CW and Greg Berlanti fulfilled every DC fan's holiday wishes this December in the Arrowverse "Crisis on Infinite Earths" crossover kick-off, which brought back some classic DC actors in versions of their iconic past roles.

-Already a sort of 'what if the the most popular Comic-Con autograph lines and line-wide comic book crossover event had a baby,' this winter's "Crisis" could still add a few names that would sweeten the pot to unprecedented (on TV) levels.
+Already a sort of 'what if the the most popular Comic-Con autograph lines and line-wide comic book crossover event had a baby,' the upcoming finale episodes of "Crisis" could still add a few names that would sweeten the pot to unprecedented (on TV) levels.

 Here are 11 more actors (or pairings) we hope also get the Crisis call.

-P.S. - If we missed your favorite, tell us (respectfully) who you'd like to see heed the call on Facebook and Twitter.
+P.S. - If we missed your favorite, tell us (respectfully) who you'd like to see show up on Facebook and Twitter.

 Shaquille O'Neal as Steel2 of 13